Egyptian army says 16 militants killed in security operation

-CAIRO (Reuters) - Sixteen militants were killed and four arrested in a major security operation, Egypt’s military said on Sunday, the first casualties in a campaign aimed at crushing insurgents behind a string of attacks.
+CAIRO (Reuters) - Sixteen militants have been killed and 34 people arrested in a major security operation, Egypt’s military said on Sunday, part of a campaign to crush Islamist insurgents blamed for a string of attacks.

-Sixty-six targets, arms depots, SUVs and motor-bikes used by militants were destroyed in raids focused mainly in Sinai, but also covering the Nile Delta and the western desert, the army added in a statement carried on state TV.
+Sixty-six targets, arms depots, SUVs and motorbikes used by militants were destroyed in raids focused mainly in Sinai, but also in the Nile Delta and the western desert, the army added in a statement carried on state TV.

 President Abdel Fattah al-Sisi, who is seeking re-election in March, ordered the armed forces in November to defeat militants within three months after an attack on a mosque killed more than 300 people, the deadliest such incident in the Arab world’s most populous country.